hofkamp/special-robot/proposal.md

 1. Name: Give your project proposal a name (and edit the top line of this file)

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The output should show the order status which includes payment status, estimated time, what your order is.
+|
+| Payment Status:       String  ( payment processed approved, declined or processing)
+| Estimated Time:       String  ( expected wait time and estimated finish time printed in formatted string)
+| Content of Order:     String  ( a visualized list of your order)
+|

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.